benemon/ceph-aio/README.md

 A single-container Ceph cluster for development and testing purposes, built using `quay.io/ceph/ceph` with supervisord managing all daemons.

+This is designed to supercede the functionality previous found in the `ceph/daemon` container running in `demo` mode.

 ## Features

 - **Single Container**: Entire Ceph cluster runs in one container